Amie Root

 Artistry

 Amie Root is a multifaceted artist.
-She is a playwright, actor, fight director and teaching artist.
+She is a director, playwright, actor, fight and intimacy director and educator.
 She strives to tell stories, full of joy and poignant truth, ending in a finale of hope.
 Contact her today if you wish to invite growth and positivity to your classrooms, theatre spaces, productions and projects.

 About